-SECTION A: Procedures for Dismissal of Senate Officers.
+SECTION A: Procedures for Dismissal of Senate Members.

-The procedure for the dismissal of Student Senate officers is initiated by a motion from the floor.
-Upon the successful majority vote of the Senate, the member(s) facing dismissal are granted one week to seek witnesses and prepare a defense, while a dismissal procedure meeting is scheduled.
-The Advisor facilitates the dismissal procedure meeting, but does not vote.
+A motion from the floor initiates the procedure for the dismissal of Student Senate members.
+Upon the successful majority vote of the Senate, the member(s) facing dismissal are granted one week to seek witnesses and prepare a defense, while a dismissal procedures meeting is scheduled.
+The Advisor/President facilitates the dismissal procedure meeting, but does not vote.
+Also, the member(s) facing dismissal does not vote.
 At the meeting, the initiators of the dismissal proceedings present their case.
-Then, each member facing recall is allowed the opportunity to present their defense.
-After the close of the debate, a vote by secret ballot is conducted by the Advisor/Chairperson with a two-thirds majority of the Senate members present required for dismissal.
+Then, each member facing recall is allowed the opportunity to present his or her defense.
+After the close of the debate, the Advisor/President, conducts a vote by secret ballot with a two-thirds majority of the Senate members present required for dismissal.

-If the members facing dismissal fail to attend the dismissal proceedings, without prior notice or good reason, they will be considered as resigned from their post.
+If the members facing dismissal fail to attend the dismissal proceedings without prior notice or good reason they will be considered as resigned from their post.
 Replacements will be found according to the procedure for vacancy as stated below.